Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Recognition of Amalgamated Factors

 \section{Recognition of Amalgamated Factors}

-In this section, we prove Theorem \ref{Thm::Recognition}.
-We commence with a few lemmata whereto we outsource the most pungent ingredients in the Bass--Serre theoretic stew which constitutes the proof of Theorem \ref{Thm::Recognition}.
-The first two lemmata are concerned with manipulations specific to virtually free groups.
+In this section, we prove Theorem~\ref{Thm::Recognition}.
+As an entre\'e, we commence with a few lemmata whereto we outsource the most pungent Bass--Serre theoretic ingredients of the stew which constitutes the proof of Theorem~\ref{Thm::Recognition}.